plume-lib/merging/README.md

 in this repository (which first call `git merge-file`, then improve the results) may produce suboptimal results.
 A (re-)merge tool lets you use `git merge`, then still use a merger to improve the results.

-## Limitations

-The mergers are relatively slow:  about 1/3 second per file that was modified in both versions to be merged.
-Most merges involve few files that were modified in both of the versions being merged, so this is usually not a problem; but if many files are modified in both of the versions, the merge will be slow.

 ## License